kubernetes/kops/docs/networking/lyft-vpc.md

 The [lyft cni-ipvlan-vpc-k8s](https://github.com/lyft/cni-ipvlan-vpc-k8s) plugin uses Amazon Elastic Network Interfaces (ENI) to assign AWS-managed IPs to Pods using the Linux kernel's IPvlan driver in L2 mode.

+Support for the Lyft CNI is deprecated in kOps 1.22 and will be removed in kOps 1.23.

 ## Installing

 Read the [prerequisites](https://github.com/lyft/cni-ipvlan-vpc-k8s#prerequisites) before starting.
 In addition to that, you need to specify the VPC ID as `spec.networkID` in the cluster spec file.